JKurzer/Artillery/Source/ArtilleryRuntime/Public/TIcklites/Ticklite.md

 This folder contains the IMPLEMENTATIONS for the various necessary ticklites.

 You can find the Ticklite template facade in Essential Types.
 A Ticklite combines:
--  The Ticklite Facade
+-  The Ticklite Facade and the base impl which provides a few functions most ticklites use.
--  An implementation for the Tick_ and HACK_ functions by the template types.
+-  An implementation for the Tick_ and HACK_ functions used by the template types.
 -  The Ticklites thread

 And this creates a ticklite object.
 This is a typesafe and encapsulating way